rahulunair/xpu_setup/base/Readme.md

 #### Setup process

-**Follow these steps in the order presented** to set up your Intel GPU Max dGPU server:
+⚠️Warning: **Follow these steps in the order presented to set up your Intel GPU Max dGPU server** ⚠️Warning.

 1. Initialize the Environment